Uwttn/readme-generator/README.md

 </details>

 # A README Generator
 - A project that generates a README for faster use.
+A demonstration of this project is located at this [link](https://www.youtube.com/watch?v=eP6vSEuVqBo&t=9s)

 # Initial setup